Who is ChatGPT? Benchmarking LLMs' Psychological Portrayal Using PsychoBench: Related Work

 \subsection{Trait Theory on LLMs}

-\citet{miotto-etal-2022-gpt} analyzed GPT-3 using the HEXACO Personality Inventory and Human Values Scale. \citet{romero2023gpt} examined GPT-3 across nine different languages using the BFI. \citet{jiang2023evaluating} assessed the applicability of the BFI to BART, GPT-Neo~2.7B, GPT-NeoX~20B, T0++~11B, Alpaca~7B, and GPT-3.5~175B. \citet{li2022gpt} tested GPT-3, InstructGPT (\texttt{text-davinci-001} and \texttt{text-davinci-002}), and FLAN-T5-XXL, employing assessments such as the Dark Triad, BFI, Flourishing Scale, and Satisfaction With Life Scale. \citet{karra2022ai} analyzed the personality traits of GPT-2, GPT-3, GPT-3.5, XLNet, TransformersXL, and LLaMA using the BFI. \citet{bodroza2023personality} evaluated \texttt{text-davinci-003}'s responses on a battery of assessments, including Self-Consciousness Scales, BFI, HEXACO Personality Inventory, Short Dark Triad, Bidimensional Impression Management Index, and Political Orientation. \citet{rutinowski2023self} examined ChatGPT's personality using the BFI and Myers Briggs Personality Test and its political values using the Political Compass Test. \citet{huang2023chatgpt} evaluated \texttt{text-davinci-003}, ChatGPT, GPT-4, Bard, Yiyan, and ChatGLM, using the Myers Briggs Personality Test. \citet{safdari2023personality} measured the personality traits of the PaLM family using the BFI.
+\citet{miotto-etal-2022-gpt} analyzed GPT-3 using the HEXACO Personality Inventory and Human Values Scale. \citet{romero2023gpt} examined GPT-3 across nine different languages using the BFI. \citet{jiang2023evaluating} assessed the applicability of the BFI to BART, GPT-Neo~2.7B, GPT-NeoX~20B, T0++~11B, Alpaca~7B, and GPT-3.5~175B. \citet{li2022gpt} tested GPT-3, InstructGPT (\texttt{text-davinci-001} and \texttt{text-davinci-002}), and FLAN-T5-XXL, employing assessments such as the Dark Triad, BFI, Flourishing Scale, and Satisfaction With Life Scale. \citet{karra2022estimating} analyzed the personality traits of GPT-2, GPT-3, GPT-3.5, XLNet, TransformersXL, and LLaMA using the BFI. \citet{bodroza2023personality} evaluated \texttt{text-davinci-003}'s responses on a battery of assessments, including Self-Consciousness Scales, BFI, HEXACO Personality Inventory, Short Dark Triad, Bidimensional Impression Management Index, and Political Orientation. \citet{rutinowski2023self} examined ChatGPT's personality using the BFI and Myers Briggs Personality Test and its political values using the Political Compass Test. \citet{huang2023revisiting} evaluated whether \texttt{gpt-3.5-turbo} exhibits stable personalities under five perturbation metrics on the BFI, \ie, whether the BFI shows satisfactory reliability on \texttt{gpt-3.5-turbo}. \citet{safdari2023personality} measured the personality traits of the PaLM family using the BFI.
 Our work provides a comprehensive framework for personality analysis, including various facets of this domain.
 Additionally, we conduct a thorough examination of state-of-the-art LLMs.
 Furthermore, our framework exhibits a high degree of flexibility, allowing for additional scales or questionnaires to be integrated.